 by Mike Ratliff

-But the tax collector, standing far off, would not even lift up his eyes to heaven, but beat his breast, saying, ‘God, be merciful to me, a sinner!’
-(Luke 18:13 ESV)
+13 But the tax collector, standing some distance away, was even unwilling to lift up his eyes to heaven, but was beating his breast, saying, ‘God, be merciful to me, the sinner!’
+Luke 18:13 (NASB)

 In our day it is not unusual to hear a man-centered version of the Gospel message that has everything turned around backward and is presented in such a way that is meant to appeal emotionally to unbelievers with a statement such as, “Christ’s crucifixion is proof of our worth to God!”
 The appeal is meant to show that if Christ was willing to go to Cross to save sinners like us then that proves we are of value to God.
 I have even heard one version of this that says that Jesus would have gone to that Cross even if it was for just one unrepentant sinner.
 Is that found anywhere in God’s Word?
 I have never found it.
 Instead, what I see clearly presented there is that all of us are undeserving sinners and even dead (Ephesians 2:1-3).
 Until God regenerated us, we are spiritual corpses, that is, without spiritual life.
 Therefore, grace that is not all grace is no grace.
 Grace that saves means that God has done everything; if He does not do everything, then it is not grace.

-Τῇ γὰρ χάριτί ἐστε σεσῳσμένοι διὰ πίστεως· καὶ τοῦτο οὐκ ἐξ ὑμῶν, θεοῦ τὸ δῶρον· οὐκ ἐξ ἔργων, ἵνα μή τις καυχήσηται.
-(Ephesians 2:8-9 NA27)
+8 Τῇ γὰρ χάριτί ἐστε σεσῳσμένοι διὰ πίστεως· καὶ τοῦτο οὐκ ἐξ ὑμῶν, θεοῦ τὸ δῶρον· 9 οὐκ ἐξ ἔργων, ἵνα μή τις καυχήσηται.
+Ephesians 2:8-9 (NA28)

-For by grace you have saved through faith.
-And this not of yourselves, it is God’s gift; not of works, lest anyone should boast. (my personal translation of Ephesians 2:8-9 from the NA27 Greek text.)
+8 For by grace you have saved through faith.
+And this not of yourselves, it is God’s gift; 9 not of works, lest anyone should boast.
+Ephesians 2:8-9 (translated from the NA28 Greek text.)

 The phrase, “And this not of yourselves, it is God’s gift,” translates, ”καὶ τοῦτο οὐκ ἐξ ὑμῶν, θεοῦ τὸ δῶρον·” Many want to debate that this is God’s gift and part of it is not.
 Some want the grace and the salvation to come from God, but the faith to come from us.
 Let’s look at this passage with that reasoning part of the mind God gave us my brethren.
 In the first part of v8 Paul sums it up by saying that we are saved (σώζω) by grace (χάρις) through faith (πίστις).
 No one argues that.
 Would Paul then repeat the same thing by saying “grace is a gift of God,” or “salvation is a gift of God”?
 We don’t do that in English or any other language so why would Paul do that?
 Therefore, he is also making the point that faith is a gift (δῶρον) of God as well.